IllustratedMan-code/Planner/README.md

-Its a planner! use the agile board in the repo and add any needed info here.
+Its a planner! use the agile board: